 If a customer attempts to use one of their 10 most recent passwords to log in, Egnyte will not count this as a log-in attempt.
 We’ve found that users frequently forget their new passwords after IT mandates a password change, and we don’t want to lock out these users after they repeatedly enter their old passwords.

 Once the user has contacted you to inform you that they are locked-out, you can unlock them by going to the Users and Groups tab within the Settings view.
 Check the status column of the Power or Standard Users view to see who is locked.

 You can easily unlock a user by clicking the row containing their user record.
-When you do so, various options will become available in the User Taskbar above.
 Select the Unlock option.

-Once you do so, the user’s status will change from Locked to Active.
+Once you do so, the user’s status will change from Locked Out to Active.

 If you quickly want to identify the unlocked users from among a large number of users, you can use the status column menu in the upper-right hand corner of the screen to sort your users accordingly.